swagger-api/swagger-scala/README.md

 /**
  * An instance of this class is used to hold the API documentation.
  */
-class Swagger(val apiVersion: String, val apiInfo: ApiInfo) extends ScalatraSwaggerEngine[Api] {
+class MySwagger(val apiVersion: String, val apiInfo: ApiInfo) extends ScalatraSwaggerEngine[Api] {

   val swaggerVersion = com.wordnik.swagger.Swagger.SpecVersion